 Esporão’s Focus on Sustainability in Portugal’s Vinho Verde & Douro DOCs

-If you appreciate Portuguese wine, you have already enjoyed a bottle from Esporão which produces over 15 million bottles a year and is one of Portugal’s top-10-largest wine producers in terms of value.
+If you appreciate Portuguese wine, you’ve probably already enjoyed a bottle from Esporão which produces over 15 million bottles a year and is one of Portugal’s top-10-largest wine producers in terms of value.

 I’ve enjoyed Portuguese wines for a number of years now and recently had the opportunity to learn more about the company’s sustainability efforts in Vinho Verde and the Douro from José Luis Moreira da Silva (nickname “Zé Luis”), the Director & Lead Winemaker of Esporão’s Quinta dos Murças and Quinta do Ameal estates.